I often hear the need for employers to get their teams aligned.

 Have you ever come into a meeting when someone’s energy and emotion brought the whole group down?
 I have!
 And I sure felt bad, because this individual “took me down”.
 I was not strong enough in my own emotions and feelings to resist it!

-In the positive intelligence lens we call it the contagion defect.
-If you are not mentally fit in your own mind, if you’re not strong in your sage, others will be able to influence you.
+In the positive intelligence lens, we call it the contagion effect.
+If you are not mentally fit in your own mind, if you’re not strong in your sage power, others will be able to influence you.

 Let’s be honest- we are human!
-We carry our own luggage of emotion.
-The question to ask ourselves in interactions with others is; Is my luggage a carry-on or is it a check in?
-Am I really wanting to show up with his luggage?
+We carry our own emotional luggage.
+The question to ask ourselves in interactions with others is: Is my luggage a carry-on or is it a check-in?
+Do I really want to show up with his luggage?

-Our thoughts and ideas become an action based on the emotions that we carry.
+Our thoughts and ideas become actions based on the emotions we carry.

 1. What action do I want to see as the end goal?

 2. Where am I now, in this present time?
-Are the emotions that I’m feeling will help me to get where I want to go?
-Or, are the emotions that I’m experiencing right now prevent me from the intended goal?
+Will the emotions that I’m feeling help me to get where I want to go?
+Or are the emotions that I’m experiencing right now preventing me from achieving the intended goal?

-Working with teams can be challenging especially taking into consideration the types of teams.
-A team that always has been priding itself on its intellect, may at first diminish the need for emotional alignment.
-One question I find useful is asking– “What do we need in order to make this project successful?”
+Working with teams can be challenging, especially when taking into consideration the types of teams.
+A team that has always prided itself on its intellect may at first diminish the need for emotional alignment.
+One question I find useful is asking, “What emotions do we need to make this project successful?”
 To be successful, both goals and behaviors matter.
 Emotions drive our behavior.

 As always,